alex-654/workbook/book_summary/advanced_web_application_architecture(Matthias Noback)/2_organizing_principles/11 Key design patterns.md

 #### 11.5.1 Move subscribers to the module where they produce their effect

-The class name of an event subscriber should describe what it’s going to do, e.g. “create an invoice” (Listing 11.19).
+The class name of an event subscriber should describe what it’s going to do, e.g. “create an invoice”.
 The methods of the event subscriber should describe when it’s going to do this.
 Doing so allows you to move event subscribers to the area where they produce their effect.